School Division Education Portion of Property Taxes

 The Town of Midale offers the following options to pay for your taxes:

 - Pay at the Town Office during regular business hours- cash, cheque and debit accepted.

 - Pay by mail: Town of Midale, Box 128, Midale, SK, S0C 1S0.
 If you are mailing your payment, please allow ample time for your payment to be postmarked by Canada Post on or before the due date.

-- Come down to the Town Office and set up for pre-authorized payments to be taken out monthly.
+- Pay by pre-authorized payment.
+Come down to the Office to be set up for this service!

 - Your property tax bill covers the period from January 1 to December 31.

 - You will receive a 6% discount from January till June, 4% in July and 2% in August.
 After that there will be no discount.

 - Taxes remaining unpaid December 31 will incur an additional 12% penalty.
 Tax enforcement proceedings will commence as per The Tax Enforcement Act if taxes remain unpaid for an extended period of time.